aosabook/500lines/dagoba/dagoba.markdown

 Dagoba.G.findOutEdges = function(vertex) { return vertex._out }
 ```

-Run these yourself to experience the graph database difference.
+Run these yourself to experience the graph database difference[^footnoteAA].

-[footnote: In modern JavaScript engines filtering a list is quite fast -- for small graphs the naive version can actually be faster than the index-free version due to the underlying data structures and the way the code is JIT compiled.
-Try it with different sizes of graphs to see how the two approaches scale.]
+[^footnoteAA]: In modern JavaScript engines filtering a list is quite fast -- for small graphs the naive version can actually be faster than the index-free version due to the underlying data structures and the way the code is JIT compiled.
+Try it with different sizes of graphs to see how the two approaches scale.

 ## Serialization